hnjaman/complete-microservice-application/readme.md

+# Guideline for how to read this document
+First read this document in full concentration and understand how the architecture working clearly.
+I tried to describe as simple as possible.
+No need to run the application or understand the code initially. **Read all the sections first**.
+Once you have completed the document then you can run every application in your local system by configuring system prerequisites and don't forget to notice console log when run all application as well as use it for better understanding.
+Here is total 5 separate application (1 frontend + 4 backend) and every application have it's own readme for application level understanding.

 # What is microservice?
-Microservice is modern as well as a popular architectural term for designing software application over the last few years.
-There are lots of definition on the internet to describe what microservice really is and all of them are correct.
-But I wanna describe it simply, concisely and more importance is exactly.
+Microservice is a modern as well as a popular architecture of designing software application over the last few years.
+There are lots of content on the internet to describe what microservice really is and those are very informative.
+But here I wanna describe it simply, concisely in production style.

-A microservice application is consist of different services where every service is an application and
+A microservice application is consist of different services where every service is an application which is
   1. **Independently deployable**
   2. **Independently scalable**

 above two are the key requirements of a microservice application.

-In this microservice application here are two service **product-service** and **offer-service** both independently deployable and scaleable.
+In this microservice application here are two service **product-service** and **offer-service** both independently deployable and scalable.
 They are also using a different database but this is not an issue about microservice architecture.
 They can use the same database.

-# Suggestions
-First read this readme in full concentration and understand the architecture clearly how it's working.
-I tried to describe as simple as possible.
-No need to run the application or understand the code initially. **Read all the sections first**.
-Once you have completed the readme then you can run these application in your local system by configuring system prerequisites.
-Here is total 5 separate application (1 frontend + 4 backend) and every application have it's own readme for application level understanding.
+To expose these two service as microservice architecture I used two other service those are **service-registry** for service discovery and **api-gateway** for dynamic service routing as well as load balancing.

 # Run the services